Allergens and Tags: Review AI Suggestions in Your Digital Menu

 - Auto-translation: each label is automatically translated into the active languages of your menu

-The labels appear as colorful badges in the customer view, helping to filter dishes and highlight the most attractive ones.
+The labels appear as colorful badges in the customer view, helping to filter dishes and highlight the most appealing ones.

 Swipe to the labels section in the product modal.
 Tap on each one to add it.